All Products

 HTTP/3 (QUIC)

-QUIC (Quick UDP Internet Connections) is a transport-layer network protocol.
-It provides security comparable to TLS/SSL and delivers lower connection and transmission delay.
-QUIC runs over UDP and delivers excellent performance in poor network conditions.
-It maintains active service even under severe packet loss or high network latency.
-QUIC implements congestion control algorithms at the application layer and does not require operating system or kernel support.
-This design offers greater flexibility for customization compared to traditional TCP protocols.
-It is ideal for businesses where TCP protocol optimization faces bottlenecks.
+QUIC (Quick UDP Internet Connections) is a UDP-based transport-layer protocol that provides TLS/SSL-level security with lower connection and transmission delay.
+It performs well in poor network conditions, maintaining active service even under severe packet loss or high latency.
+QUIC implements congestion control at the application layer without requiring OS or kernel support, offering greater flexibility for customization than traditional TCP.
+It is ideal for scenarios where TCP optimization faces bottlenecks.

 Notes